dwjoyce/pythonbook/chapters/Grouping data together.rst

     else:
         print('Computer won!')

-Careful - you need to enter the first two new lines, and also change the existing ``if`` to an ``elif`` - otherwise, there would be two independant ``if`` statements instead of a series of tests following on from one another.
+Careful - you need to enter the first two new lines, and also change the existing ``if`` to an ``elif`` - otherwise, there would be two independent ``if`` statements instead of a series of tests following on from one another.

 Now try our your program again.
 It should behave itself whatever the user types in.